 Devon County Council (DCC) is collecting and or processing your personal data as a data controller under Data Protection Legislation and our ICO registration number is Z6475582.
-This privacy notice concerns the processing of personal data that takes place by the Charging for Care Team.
+This privacy notice concerns the processing of personal data that takes place by the Client Financial Services Team.

 This notice explains what information we collect, why we collect it and how we keep it secure.
 It also explains your rights and our legal obligation.
 Should you wish to find out more about Devon County Council’s data protection policies please contact our Data Protection Officer.

 We will notify you of any changes to this privacy notice

 This privacy notice was last updated on 12 October 2022.
 If we use your personal data for any new purposes, updates will be made to the policy information and changes communicated, where necessary in accordance with current data protection legislation.
 Any queries relating to this privacy notice please contact the Data Protection Officer.